tnichols217/notes/CV.md

 > >
 > > ## Career Object
 > >
 > > Detail-oriented professional with experience in software development, API endpoint design and implementation, AI training and frontend design.
 Deep understanding in backend integration with Microsoft Azure, GitHub actions, and Nix CI/CD.
-Also interested in modeling, animating, and texturing 3D models.
+Modeling, Animating, and Texturing 3D models for .
 Praised for meticulousness, punctuality, and technical depth.
 Excels at the intersection between art and computer assisted design.

 ## Skills